farmera/sare_grant/post_processing_steps.md

 #### Quality Control
 An issue faced by this study and others like it is the small number of samples produced, along with the distortions to any one sample that may accrue along the way.
-Our 2.7 acre test area contained 30 section plots with five treatments.
-That makes six samples for each date that was flown.
-Half of those flight yielded inconsistent data overall and were rejected.
+Our 2.7 acre test area contained 30 section plots with five treatments, i.e. six samples for each date flown.
+Half of the flight data yielded inconsistent results and was rejected.

 ![](img/compare.png)
 ###### Figure 6.
 Comparison of small treatment differences between sections of the same date.